alfdan2000/RedShift-Immersion-Day/README.md

 TBLPROPERTIES ( "skip.header.line.count"="1")
 ```

-12. Add types to the data catalogue by pasting the DDL below to Athena Console, replacing your initials and selecting “Run Query”
+<li>Add types to the data catalogue by pasting the DDL below to Athena Console, replacing your initials and selecting “Run Query”</li>

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS gdelt.types (